unimarkup/specification/README.md

 - [output-formats](output-formats/README) ... contains the output formats that must be supported by Unimarkup implementations, and defines the conversion from Unimarkup markup to the output format

 # Specification notes

+The specification is written in Unimarkup.
+Due to the similarity to Markdown, it is not that obvious.

+## Stability

+Most block, inline, and decorator elements are already quite stable.
+The HTML output is also stable for many elements, but some complex elements require more testing and feedback.

+There are still many built-in field elements missing, but this requires external feedback.
+The [logic](/markup/logic/README) section is also pretty rough, but most users won't use them excessively, but rather use predefined macros and memorables.

 ## Placeholder text

 Any verbatim text that is between `<>` is used as placeholder value that may be replaced by any other text.